jessoy/react-simpsons-app/README.md

 ## To-do's and Improvement

 - ~~'like' button not working on reversed characters~~
-- once searched - characters are gone and irretreveable not just hidden --> inline style tag? display: none? - don't mutate state data
+- ~~once searched - characters are gone and irretreveable not just hidden --> inline style tag? display: none? - don't mutate state data~~
-- remove on click and do input link typing
+- ~~remove on click and do input link typing~~
+- delete button to be re-coded - count and container not synced

 # Getting Started with Create React App